 Left to my own devices I’d probably have ordered more hot dishes – the menu has quite a wide choice and it is hard to choose.
 In fact, I’d happily have grazed on small plates throughout the meal.

 I was keen to eat some meat by this stage and happy to discover that the barbecued baby chicken came with a side order.
 And, the menu had chips.
 No, it’s not really a particularly Italian but, as I mentioned before it was cold wintery weather and I wanted some comfort food.
 The sticky barbecued baby chicken served up with preserved lemons and greens hit the spot perfectly for me.

-Meanwhile The Hedonist went for the more complex option of roast stone bass with clams, cannellini beans and tenderstem broccoli.
-It looked lovely and I could easily have swapped – but of course he doesn’t eat chicken, so I’d have ended up eating two main courses.
+Meanwhile, The Hedonist went for the more complex option of roast stone bass with clams, cannellini beans and tenderstem broccoli.
+It looked lovely and I could easily have swapped – but of course, he doesn’t eat chicken, so I’d have ended up eating two main courses.
+I wouldn’t have minded a bit!
 Adding clams to a simple roasted fish fillet does lift the whole dish – and using a rich shellfish stock for the cannellini bean and broccoli base resulted in a hearty main course.

 Along similar lines, he picked the wild mushroom polenta as his side order (and then tried to steal my chips).
 I’d happily have just eaten the polenta, which came liberally sprinkled with parmesan, by itself with a side order of fries of course.